up42/docs/source/going-further/api-walkthrough.rst

     `tarball <https://en.wikipedia.org/wiki/Tar_(computing)>`__.
  3. A set of low resolution RGB images, :term:`quicklooks`.
 These are only available as task specific results and not available as job results.

+.. note:: The support for quicklooks is a block specific feature, and
+          it will vary from block to blocks.
+In most cases it will depend on upstream APIs supporting it.

 .. _results-geojson: